Driving Up Pikes Peak Highway in Colorado

 The Pikes Peak Cog Railway is also a popular way to get up to the summit for people who don’t want to drive or love railway driving.
-The Pikes Peak Cog Railway has been in operation since 1891 and is the highest cog railway in the world.
+The Pikes Peak Cog Railway has been in operation since 1891 and is the highest-cog railway in the world.
 It’s about a four-hour experience.
 The round trip is about three hours (one hour up, 40 minutes at the summit, and one hour and 10 minutes back down to the Depot).
 Return Standard Admission Ticket for Adults starts from $58.
-But check actual rates and book your ride on the official website.
+But check the actual rates and book your ride on the official website.
 In the summer season, it is worth booking tickets in advance.

 Guided tour to the Pikes Peak Summit

-A great idea to get to the summit is also with a guided tour.
+A great idea to get to the summit is also a guided tour.
 It’s the best option if you have limited time to visit the area and not experience enough for driving up mountains.

 Half-Day Pikes Peak Jeep Tour has really affordable price.
 They use modern Jeeps, which are comfortable with modern amenities.
 Experienced guides tell you a lot about the area.
 You will have a lot of stops on the way to take amazing photos and enjoy views.
 It’s also enough time to visit the summit.

-Another option is to combine two main attractions in the area and booking a Private Garden of the Gods and Pikes Peak Tour.
+Another option is to combine two main attractions in the area and book a Private Garden of the Gods and Pikes Peak Tour.
 It’s a guided tour at an affordable price.
 Details about Garden of the Gods, photos, and tips you can check in our separate post.